zhenghao-li/Data_Mining/Exercise-1.md

 departure by airports.
 The common column by which the joined has occurred is the airports name column: “Dest”.

-## 1.7 When and how long to expect the delays?
+## 1.7 When and How Long to Expect the Delays?

 In the following two set of plots, we look at the specific time of the day and length of delay separately for arrivals and departures.
 The